Uriasej/Humanities-Notes/2nd Semester/Chapter-8/Chapter-8.md

 * John Calvin proposed the concept of the Elect and the Damned in Insitutes of the Christain Religion.

 * According to the author, the printing press probably contributed the most to the spread of Luther's ideas.

+* William Tyndale translated the Bible into English.